Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Introduction

 \section{Introduction}

 We study unconstrained minimization of a finite-sum objective $f:\R^d\rightarrow\R$ prevalent in machine learning,

-For supervised learning, $n$ represents the number of training examples and $f_i$ is the loss of example $i$.
-Throughout the main paper, we assume $f$ to be a smooth, strongly-convex function and denote $\xopt$ to be the unique minimizer of the above problem.
-We consider broader function classes in~\cref{sec:additional-theory}.
+For supervised learning, $n$ represents the number of training examples and $f_i$ is the loss on example $i$.
+We assume $f$ to be a smooth, strongly-convex function and denote $\xopt$ to be the unique minimizer of the above problem.

 We study stochastic gradient descent (SGD) and its accelerated variant for minimizing $f$~\citep{robbins1951stochastic, NemYudin1983book, nesterov2013introductory, bottou2018optimization}.
-The empirical performance and the theoretical convergence of SGD is governed by the choice of its step-size, and numerous ways of selecting it have been studied in the literature.
+The empirical performance and the theoretical convergence of SGD is governed by the choice of its step-size, and there are numerous ways of selecting it.
 For example,~\citet{moulines2011non,gower2019sgd} use a \emph{constant} step-size for convex and strongly convex functions.
 A constant step-size only guarantees convergence to a neighborhood of the solution.
-In order to converge to the exact minimizer, a common technique is to decrease the step-size at an appropriate rate, and such decreasing step-sizes have also been well-studied in the literature~\citep{robbins1951stochastic,ghadimi2012optimal}.
+In order to converge to the exact minimizer, a common technique is to decrease the step-size at an appropriate rate, and such decreasing step-sizes have also been well-studied~\citep{robbins1951stochastic,ghadimi2012optimal}.
 The rate at which the step-size needs to be decayed depends on the function class under consideration.
 For example, when minimizing smooth, strongly-convex functions using $T$ iterations of SGD, the step-size is decayed at an $O(1/k)$ rate where $k$ is the iteration number.
 This results in an $\Theta(1/T)$ convergence rate for SGD and is optimal in the stochastic setting~\citep{nguyen2018tight}.
-On the other hand, when minimizing a smooth, strongly-convex function with condition number $\kappa$, deterministic (full-batch) gradient descent (GD) with a \emph{constant} step-size converges linearly and has an $O(\exp(-T/\kappa))$ convergence rate.
-Augmenting constant step-size GD with Nesterov acceleration can further improve the convergence rate to $\Theta(\exp(-T/\sqrt{\kappa}))$ which is optimal in the deterministic setting~\citep{nesterov2013introductory}.
-Hence, the stochastic and deterministic variants of gradient descent use a different step-size strategy to obtain the optimal rates in their respective settings.

-\textbf{Towards noise adaptivity}: Ideally, we want a \emph{noise-adaptive} algorithm such that (i) it obtains the optimal rates in both the deterministic and stochastic settings (ii) its convergence rate depends on the noise in the stochastic gradients and (iii) the resulting algorithm does not require knowledge of the stochasticity (e.g. an upper bound on the variance in stochastic gradients).